TriptSudhakar/Finance_project/README.md

 4. To calculate the position size of a trade, we use **ATR** (Average True Range) calculated over the last 14 days.
 This is to limit trading in a stock that is highly volatile.
 5. The position size for a stock is calculated as `RISK_PER_TRADE * portfolioValue / StopLossDistance`.
 Stop loss distance is the maximum loss per share that we can bear.
 It is defined to be twice the ATR.

-We observe that the Sharpe Ratio improves considerably from the first strategy to the second strategy.
+We observe that the Sharpe Ratio improves from the first strategy to the second strategy.